rancher/dashboard/docusaurus/docs/extensions/initializing-extensions.md

 ## Navigation In and Out of Extensions
-Extensions can define `onEnter` and `onLeave` hooks in their index `addNavHooks` extension method, which will run when the authenticated middleware detects a package change by checking the route meta property. `onEnter` and `onLeave` accept the same props: the vuex store context and a config opject containing:
+Extensions can define `onEnter` and `onLeave` hooks in their index `addNavHooks` extension method, which will run when the authenticated middleware detects a package change by checking the route meta property. `onEnter` and `onLeave` accept the same props: the vuex store context and a config object containing:

 | Key | Type | Description |
 |---|---|---|